 The school is in contact with Local Authorities and has close links with The Dyslexia Teaching Centre and The London Children's Practice, Emerson House, Fairley House, The McLeod Centre for Learning and The Fulham Study.
-The school has well-established links with a variety of Educational and Clinical Psychologists and holds a list of these professionals which can be obtained from the SENDCo.
+The school has well-established links with a variety of Educational and Clinical Psychologists and holds a list of these professionals which can be obtained from any of the SENDCos.